-Covid-19: School attendance at lowest level of academic year in late January
+Covid-19: Number of pupils in schools drops as Omicron spreads

 - Published

-The number of pupils in school during the last full week of January was the lowest of the 2021-22 academic year so far, according to the Department of Education (DE).
+The number of pupils in school during the last full week of January was the lowest of the 2021-22 academic year so far, according to the Department of Education.

 Just under 20% of pupils were not in school in the week from Monday 24 to Friday 28 January.

-DE data showed 82.2% of pupils were educated in school that week.
+Department data showed 82.2% of pupils were educated in school that week.

 However, about one in every 30 pupils (3.5%) was self-isolating and learning from home so were not marked absent.